 Experts continue tracking vaccine safety information once vaccines are given in real-life conditions to make sure they are working as expected.

 Will the vaccine change my DNA?The Pfizer and Moderna vaccines were made using mRNA technology. mRNA stands for messenger ribonucleic acid. mRNA is not able to alter or modify a person’s genetic makeup (DNA).
-For more information about ingredients found in vaccines, check out the FDA website.

 The ingredients in the vaccines can be found on the Emergency Use Authorization Face Sheets for each vaccine: Pfizer, Moderna, and Johnson & Johnson.